 Proxy Form or printed email (see next paragraph) for each absent roommate.

 We understand that absent students may not be able to sign the form.
 A printed email from the absent student to the proxy with selection choices may be substituted for a signature.

 RESIDENT ASSISTANTS AND RESIDENT ASSISTANT APPLICANTS

 Returning Resident Assistants need only submit a Statement of Intent (SOI) form.
 If you have been placed in an apartment or house, please list your desired room/suitemates on the form and be sure that they list you on their SOI.
 You and your room/suitemates will NOT need to attend the Room Selection Process.

 Resident Assistant Applicants must follow the instructions as if you were not going to be an RA.
 If you are hired, then we will assign you to an RA room and you will not need to attend the Room Selection Process.

 Residency Exemption Request Application.
-This year’s deadline is March 1.
-To be eligible for an exemption, you must, in addition to a minimum of a 2.0 GPA, be married; have dependent children; or, be 23 years of age by the first day of classes.
-It is the student’s responsibility to provide sufficient documentation.
+This year’s deadline is March 1, 2017.
+To be eligible for an exemption, you must, in addition to holding a minimum of a 2.0 GPA, be married; have dependent children; or, be 23 years of age by the first day of classes; have a documented

 children.
 Requests will be evaluated by a committee and decisions will be rendered based upon documentation and available space.
-You will be notified via email by March 14 of your approval/denial status.
+You will be notified via email of your approval/denial status.
 Off-campus approvals will be announced mid-April.
 If you have not yet been approved prior to your Room Selection

 If you will be abroad in the fall and wish to live off campus when you return for spring semester, you must submit this form by March 1.
 If not approved, plan to live on campus when you return.